Mean-field theory of 1+1D $\mathbb{Z}_2$ lattice gauge theory with matter: Comparison between the mean-field theory and the exact LGT

+Finite value of the \Zt electric field polarization thus signals the FM phase.
 We observe that the onset of finite polarization as a function of filling $n$ changes with $\lambda$ in the case when $h = 0$, see Fig.~\ref{figMagnetizationComparison}(a).
 For $ | \lambda | > 0$ the finite polarization persists for higher values of filling $n$ than for the U(1) conserving case when $\lambda = 0$, where no spontaneous polarization is found.
 Comparing this result directly with the mean-field theory in Fig.~\ref{figMagnetizationComparison}(c) we see that there is no change in polarization as a function of filling $n$ in the latter when we tune the SC term $\lambda$.
 The drop of polarization to zero occurs at the same value as for $\lambda \neq 0$ in the exact case.
-This again shows that the mean-field theory correctly captures the qualitative features of the full \Zt LGT, especially when $\lambda \neq 0$, when it starts to match quantitatively.
+This again shows that the mean-field theory correctly captures the qualitative features of the full \Zt LGT, especially when $\lambda \neq 0$.

 Even better agreement can be seen for the $h / t = 1$ case presented in Fig.~\ref{figMagnetizationComparison}(b) and Fig.~\ref{figMagnetizationComparison}(d), where the curves from the mean-field theory and the full \Zt LGT almost exactly coincide.